 Throughout his years, the reggae legend wrote numerous songs against European imperialism and spoke out in support of the movement for Zimbabwean independence and against South African apartheid.

 Marley first traveled to Africa in 1978, when he visited both Ethiopia and Kenya.
 Later, and more famously, he went to to Gabon and performed at Zimbabwe's Independence Day celebration in 1980.

-Today, on what would have been Marley's 72nd birthday, we look back at a brief history of Marley’s time in Africa.
+Today, on Marley's birthday, we look back at a brief history of his time in Africa.